 The first argument specifies the LMTP port of Mailman.

-Since inbound messages are delivered by vpopmail to the user mailman, it's necessary to allow it to access it's home directory ~mailman.
-In particular vpopmail must have read access to the ~/mailman/.qmail-default file, which stores the informations about the program that will handle the delivery, Mailman in our case:
+Since inbound messages are delivered by qmail to the mailman user, it's necessary to allow it to access its home directory ~mailman, that is to say qmail must have read access to the ~/mailman/.qmail-default file, which stores the informations about the program that will handle the delivery, Mailman in our case:

 (mailman)$ chmod 644 ~/.qmail-default

-Finally we have to avoid to run simscan's filters when qmail riceives messages from the Mailman's LMTP service, as it may throw it into DKIM verification errors.
-Modify your tcp rules accordingly adding a QMAILQUEUE="/var/qmail/bin/qmail-queue" rule to your local IPs, for example:
+Finally we have to avoid to run simscan's filters when qmail receives messages from the Mailman's LMTP service, as it may throw it into DKIM verification errors.
+Modify your tcp rules accordingly adding a QMAILQUEUE="/var/qmail/bin/qmail-queue" rule to your local IPs.

 Then compile the tcp rules with qmailctl cdb.